thejulianflores/etch-a-sketch/README.md

 The current version of the project is a basic webpage with a 16x16 grid.
 Mousing over the grid will shade in the boxes.
 Refreshing the webpage will reset the boxes.

+### FEATURES

+1. Reset button that empties the grid
+2. Black or Rainbow pen option

 Functionality is being implemented to:

-1. Erase without refreshing the webpage
-2. Choose the color of the brush
-3. Choose to "color by hover" or "color by click"
+1. Choose to "color by hover" or "color by click"
-4. Create a grid of a different size
+2. Create a grid of a different size

 # Part 1: Understanding the Project